Taiwan independence movement: Martial law period

 Between 1949 and 1991, the official position of the ROC government on Taiwan was that it was the legitimate government of all of China and it used this position as justification for authoritarian measures such as the refusal to vacate the seats held by delegates elected on the mainland in 1947 for the Legislative Yuan.
 The Taiwan independence movement intensified in response to this and presented an alternative vision of a sovereign and independent Taiwanese state.
 This vision was represented through a number of symbols such as the use of Taiwanese in opposition to the school-taught Mandarin Chinese.

 Several scholars drafted various versions of a constitution, as both political statement or vision and as intellectual exercise.
-Most of these drafts favor a bicameral parliamentary rather than presidential system.
+Most of these drafts favor a bicameral parliament rather than presidential system.
 In at least one such draft, seats in the upper house would be divided equally among Taiwan's established ethnicities.
 In the 1980s the Chinese Nationalist government considered publication of these ideas criminal.
 In the most dramatic case, it decided to arrest the pro-independence publisher Cheng Nan-jung for publishing a version in his Tang-wai magazine, Liberty Era Weekly (自由時代週刊).
 Rather than giving himself up, Cheng self-immolated in protest.
 Other campaigns and tactics toward such a State have included soliciting designs from the public for a new national flag and anthem (for example, Taiwan the Formosa).
 More recently the Taiwan Name Rectification Campaign (台灣正名運動) has played an active role.
 More traditional independence supporters, however, have criticized name rectification as merely a superficial tactic devoid of the larger vision inherent in the independence agenda.

-Various overseas Taiwan Independence movements, such as the Formosan Association, World United Formosans for Independence, United Young Formosans for Independence, Union for Formosa's Independence in Europe, United Formosans in America for Independence, and Committee for Human Rights in Formosa, published "The Independent Formosa" in several volumes with the publisher "Formosan Association."
+Various overseas Taiwan independence movements, such as the Formosan Association, World United Formosans for Independence, United Young Formosans for Independence, Union for Formosa's Independence in Europe, United Formosans in America for Independence, and Committee for Human Rights in Formosa, published "The Independent Formosa" in several volumes with the publisher "Formosan Association."
 In "The Independent Formosa, Volumes 2–3", they tried to justify Taiwanese collaboration with Japan during World War II by saying that the "atmosphere covered the whole Japanese territories, including Korea and Formosa, and the Japanese mainlands as well", when Taiwanese publications supported Japan's "holy war", and that the people who did it were not at fault.